 Emerging label LAURAFED takes inspiration from the Golden Ratio and natural forms for their ‘Golden Identity’ collection.
 Shapes from the underwater world, such as the Nautilus shell, appear in abstract patterns, while golden embellishments reflect the glamour crucial to the brand’s identity.
 Similarly, Quattromani mixes bold geometry with the elegance of gold in their new accessories line.
 Assertive reds, yellows and blues are mixed with black and white, while angular shapes and metallic details add a playful but luxurious contrast.

 Designer Irma Cipolletta is inspired by the kinetic art of Alexander Calder.
 She uses the image of the triangle, cut and multiplied, as a base for her designs.
 Perhaps the most rigorous exercise in geometry is seen within the ‘Poliedrica’ collection by ANIMAdVERTE, which also juxtaposes polished and rough materials.
-Handmade in Italy, bags by this label are convertible and can be folded flat, underlining the multi-functional simplicity of basic shapes.
+Handmade in Italy, bags by this label are convertible and can be folded flat, underlining the multifunctional simplicity of basic shapes.

 Larger labels are combining geometric silhouettes with their brands’ heritage.
 Thus, Guess transforms some of their classic items, like the reversible Guess ‘Tote Bobbi Bag’, into fun and funky styles, updating with fresh and bold colors and sturdy stripes.
 Micro-perforation, diamond quilts, cartoon application and whipstitches are added to enhance the playful mood.